 Why You'll Love This Recipe

-- The thing that's great about this Tea Cake recipe is its texture, light and fluffy with just the right amount of sweetness coming from the almond extract, and the crunch of the almonds on top gives it a great finish.
+- The great thing about this cake is its texture, it’s so light and fluffy with just the right amount of sweetness coming from the almond extract.
+It’s a great alternative to my Blueberry Crumb Cake, because it’s much quicker and easier too!

 - It uses 2 types of fat, melted butter for flavor and a little bit of oil for added moisture.
 Since they are both liquids they whisk up easily with a whisk.